MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 used to generate the tx file is actually embeded in the tx's metadata !

 But how do I retrieve the tx's metadata ?
-Well, by using an other CLI that we are going to see a bit later, I can retrieve it :
+Well, by using an other CLI that we are going to see a bit later (oiiotool), I can retrieve it from any existing tx:

 .. code:: text